jimsyyap/golang_recipe/infosec_go/pubkey/README.md

 4. **Decrypt:** Use OAEP padding with the private key to decrypt the message.
 5. **Sign:** Create a PSS signature using the private key and the message's hash.
 6. **Verify:** Use the public key and PSS to verify the signature against the message's hash.

+//---

+This code is about using encryption and digital signatures to keep messages secret and verify who sent them.
+Here's a step-by-step breakdown:

+1. First, we import the necessary packages for cryptography and other functions we'll need.

+2. In the main function, we declare variables we'll use later.

+3. We generate a pair of keys: a private key and a public key.
+Think of these like a special lock and key pair.

+4. We create a secret message we want to protect.

+5. We use the public key to encrypt (scramble) our message.
+This is like putting our message in a box that only the private key can open.

+6. We print out the encrypted message, which looks like gibberish to anyone who doesn't have the private key.

+7. We then use the private key to decrypt (unscramble) the message, turning it back into something readable.

+8. We print out the decrypted message to show it worked.

+9. Next, we create a digital signature for our message.
+This is like a special stamp that proves we wrote the message.

+10. We print out this signature.

+11. Finally, we verify the signature using the public key.
+This checks if the message really came from us and wasn't changed.

+12. If everything works, we print "Signature verified".

+The thought process for writing this code might go like this:

+1. "I need to keep a message secret.
+How do I do that?
+Oh, I can use RSA encryption."
+2. "I'll need to generate keys for this.
+Let's start by importing the necessary packages."
+3. "Now, I'll generate the key pair and create my secret message."
+4. "Let's encrypt the message and then decrypt it to make sure it works."
+5. "It would also be good to prove this message came from me.
+I can use a digital signature for that."
+6. "I'll create the signature and then verify it to show how it works."
+7. "At each step, I should print out the results and handle any errors that might occur."

+This code demonstrates basic encryption and digital signature concepts, which are fundamental to many security systems.